Chuyu-Team/VC-LTL/ReadMe.md

 ## 1. About VC-LTL
 VC-LTL is an open source CRT library based on the MS VCRT that reduce program binary size and say goodbye to Microsoft runtime DLLs, such as msvcr120.dll, api-ms-win-crt-time-l1-1-0.dll and other dependencies.

-VC-LTL was originally a dedicated Dism++ runtime and was isolated and open sourced from Dism++ source code on March 6, 2017.
+VC-LTL was originally a dedicated Dism++ runtime and was isolated and open sourced from Dism++ source code on Mar 6, 2017.

 There are plenty of modules in large projects.
 If all binaries uses static compilation, it will use plenty of disk space and finally may crashed because